 Step 7: Streamline processes.

 Did you know you can use Salesforce Quick Actions to help users complete common tasks and processes with the touch of a button?
 And you can pre-load fields with common data to save them time typing.
-For example, if a particular sales rep works exclusively in one state, the state field can be pre-populated on records she creates.
+For example, if a particular sales rep works exclusively in one state, the state field can be pre-populated on the records she creates.
 Finally, you may want to automate some processes to run in the background.
-Salesforce's process builder, workflow rules, formulas, and visual workflows to lighten users' workloads.
+Salesforce’s process builder, workflow rules, formulas, and visual workflows to lighten users’ workloads.